dio-av/http-service/README.md

 # http-service
-HTTP service with server side generated HTML using templates.
+HTTP server for financial transactions with server side generated HTML using templates.